Abelian surfaces admitting an (l,l)-endomorphism: Example

 Now only the statement about the genus remains.
-The first two Shimura curves are birational to $Y(1)$ and $Y_0(2)$, which are known to have genus~$0$.
+The first two Shimura curves are covered by $Y(1)$ and~$Y_0(2)$, which are known to have genus~$0$.
 The third and fourth are defined as the image of a rational map from~$\mathbf{P}^1$, hence also have genus~$0$.
-We used MAGMA to compute that the genus of $\mathcal{S}$ is also~$0$. \end{proof}
+We used MAGMA to compute that the geometric genus of the plane curve~$X$ (which covers the fifth Shimura curve) is also~$0$. \end{proof}